You know those moments when you look at your to-do list, and feel like you can’t do anything on there because you’re so exhausted?

 Keep going through the tasks in this manner, and only writing down tasks that absolutely have to be done by you right now.
 By focusing on what’s really essential, it’s easier to move back into productivity mode and get some forward momentum.

 I realize this is easier said than done, and before I share the last two strategies for pushing past overwhelm, I want you to know about a place to get support with this process.
-If you recognize that you NEED to take some things off your plate but have no idea what you can remove, and you want a group of educators to brainstorm with, I’m doing something new around that, just for the month of October 2019.
+If you recognize that you NEED to take some things off your plate but have no idea what you can remove, and you want a group of educators to brainstorm with, I’m doing something new around that.

-I created a free pop-up group on Facebook — it’s a closed, private group just for the month of October, where you can have discussions and get support.
+I created a free group on Facebook where you can have discussions and get support.
 Our discussions will be based on my newest book, Fewer Things, Better: The Courage to Focus on What Matters Most.

 Unlike a typical book club, there’s no pressure to read chapter by chapter.
 In fact, the discussions will be valuable to you even if you don’t read the book at all.
 To participate, you can read the book at your own pace if you’d like, and pop into the group anytime — as often or as little as you’d like — throughout the month of October.
 (Of course, if you join now, you’re free to begin sharing ideas right away.)